hoolis/AI-Task/README.md

 - Docker installed on your machine.
 You can download Docker [here](https://www.docker.com/products/docker-desktop).

+## Authentication

+Uses Basic Auth.
+Rename .env.example file to .env, and setup your own credentials for authentication.

 # Docker Setup
 To run the application using Docker, follow these steps: